Graphic with woman on computer

 Whether you are in your first hundred days and still trying to build a team or you’re experimenting and have nothing specific to focus on, Kevin recommends cultivating belief.

 “Everything comes down to belief.
 You have to believe you can do it, and visualization is a way of cultivating belief,” says Kevin.
-“If you don't believe you're going to do it, I mean, I think it's a really overused Henry Ford quote, "If you think you can, or you think you can't, you're right.”
+“If you don't believe you're going to do it, I mean, I think it's a really overused Henry Ford quote, "The underlying point: belief in a positive outcome directly influences the behaviors that drive it — how you prepare, how you show up, how you respond to a 'no.'”

 He continues, “do your best and believe in each other.
 Do your best to believe in the mission, and look around for inspiration wherever you find it.
 Trust that you are doing a great job.”